 When children apply for a role, they are required to complete an application, either by completing a form or by writing a letter of application.
 They are then interviewed and selected upon merit.

-Each September, two children from each class are elected to be representatives on the School Council.
+Each September, two children from each class are elected to be representatives to lead and promote community activities both school and in pour local area.
 They prepare speeches and are democratically voted in to the position by their peers.
 New elections take place in September.
 These children are responsible for deciding on a project for the year and organising activities to support this.

 House Captains (Elected)